joelyoshiya/Justworks_Takehome/README.md

 ## Assumptions

+- Credits applied before debits for any given day (confirmed in FAQ)
 - Maximum and Minimum balances are calculated based on the most recent balance as it pertains to one transaction.
 This is instead of the max/min being calculated based on the ending balance on a given day.
   - Confirmed via line 99 in FAQ
+- No need to check for parsible yet invalid dates, such as 2021-02-31
+  - Confirmed via line 136 in FAQ
+- No need to check for exceeding amount, as long as representable as an integer (int64)
+- EndingBalance relates to the balance at the end of the month, not the balance at the end of the day
+  - in other words, balance starting from 0 after all debits and credits have been applied for the month

 ## Approach